-'''

-One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.database A database object.
-This will default to default-database.
+One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

-'''

 Starts recording of SQL commands sent to and/or results returned from database which defaults to default-database.
 The SQL is output on one or more broadcast streams, initially just standard-output, and the functions add-sql-stream and delete-sql-stream may be used to add or delete command or result recording streams.
 The default value of type is :commands which means that SQL commands sent to database are recorded.
 If type is :results then SQL results returned from database are recorded.
 Both commands and results may be recorded by passing type value of :both.